H. N. Brailsford

-Henry Noel Brailsford (25 December 1873 – 23 March 1958) was a British journalist and writer, considered one of the most prolific left-wing journalists of the first half of the 20th century.
+Henry Noel Brailsford (25 December 1873 – 23 March 1958) was an English journalist and writer, considered one of the most prolific left-wing journalists of the first half of the 20th century.
 A founding member of the Men's League for Women's Suffrage in 1907, he resigned from his job at The Daily News in 1909 when it supported the force-feeding of suffragettes on hunger strike.

 Early life

-The son of a Wesleyan Methodist minister, he was born in the West Riding of Yorkshire and educated at the High School of Dundee in Scotland.
+The son of a Wesleyan Methodist minister, Brailsford was born in the West Riding of Yorkshire and educated at the High School of Dundee in Scotland.

 Career in journalism

 Brailsford abandoned an academic career to become a journalist, rising to prominence in the 1890s as a foreign correspondent for The Manchester Guardian, specialising in the Balkans, France and Egypt.

 In 1899 he moved to London, working for the Morning Leader and then The Daily News.
 He led a British relief mission to Macedonia in 1903, publishing a book, Macedonia: Its Races and Their Future, on his return.
-In the book, Brailsford took a pro-Bulgarian stance, labeling the Bulgarians "the future race of the Balkans, the progressive and amiable, the deserving race", while dismissing the Greeks, as "a race of degenerates, unfit to hold any equal sway with the Bulgars".
+In the book, Brailsford took a pro-Bulgarian stance.

 In 1905 he was convicted of conspiring to obtain a British passport in the name of one person for another person to travel to Russia.

 The Men's League for Women's Suffrage was formed in 1907 in London by Brailsford, Charles Corbett, Henry Nevinson, Laurence Housman, C. E. M. Joad, Hugh Franklin, Henry Harben, Gerald Gould, Charles Mansell-Moullin, Israel Zangwill and 32 others.
 Brailsford joined the Independent Labour Party in 1907 and resigned from The Daily News in 1909 when it supported force-feeding of suffragette prisoners.
 He co-authored with Dr Jessie Murray, a psychologist and suffragette, a report The Treatment of Women's Deputations by the Metropolitan Police, over the violence of the Metropolitan Police during the Black Friday demonstration (18 November 1910).
 Over the next decade he wrote several books, among them Adventures in Prose (1911), Shelley, Godwin and their Circle (1913), War of Steel and Gold (1914), Origins of the Great War (1914), Belgium and the Scrap of Paper (1915) and A League of Nations (1917).

 In 1913–14 Brailsford was a member of the international commission sent by the Carnegie Endowment for International Peace to investigate the conduct of the Balkan Wars of 1912–13.
 He co-authored its report.